VirtusLab/scala-cli/website/docs/reference/commands.md

 ## `update`

-Update scala-cli - it works only for installation script
+Update scala-cli - only works when installed by the installation script

 Accepts options:
 - [update](./cli-options.md#update-options)